18F/join.tts.gsa.gov/pages/positions/cloud-operations-sre.md

 - Reducing technical debt

 3. Experience deploying, operating, maintaining, or running cloud infrastructure or platforms.
 This experience must include **TWO OR MORE** of the following:
-- Using a cloud computing platform
+- deploying, operating, maintaining, or running a cloud computing platform
-- Using cloud computing infrastructure
+- deploying, operating, maintaining, or running cloud computing infrastructure
-- Using continuous integration or continuous deployment tools
+- deploying, operating, maintaining, or running continuous integration or continuous deployment tools
-- Using infrastructure automation tooling
+- deploying, operating, maintaining, or running infrastructure automation tooling
-- Using infrastructure monitoring tooling
+- deploying, operating, maintaining, or running infrastructure monitoring tooling

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.